Sky Bingo Review Continued...

 You will also find a good selection of slots from producer Playtech, including Clover Rollover, Night ‘N’ Day and Rich Treats.

-The Sky Bingo site is now far more attractive following a makeover in early 2016, with a violet background brightening up most of the pages.
+The Sky Bingo site is now far more attractive following a makeover, with a violet background brightening up most of the pages.
 There were previously some messy sections which made it difficult to find what you wanted, but it is now structured much more clearly and navigation is as straightforward as you could wish for.

-The mobile app version looks so much sharper, contains all the rooms you love on the desktop incarnation and runs very smoothly – if you’re going to play at Sky Bingo, you’ll have just as good a time on mobile or on your tablet as you would on your laptop.
+The mobile app version looks sharp too, as it contains all the rooms you love on the desktop incarnation and runs very smoothly – if you’re going to play at Sky Bingo, you’ll have just as good a time on mobile or on your tablet as you would on your laptop.

 The Newbie room, which comes to life between 5pm and 9pm, is the perfect opportunity for fresh players to settle into the ways of Sky Bingo for a week before venturing onwards into the rest of the site.
 Other than that and the ability to nominate your chat moderator of the month, Sky Bingo is a little light on features, but at least there is little to distract you from playing the games.